 Below is a list of some of the most important benefits available to low and middle income families and individuals.

-For a more comprehensive list, check out the Get Your Benefits brochure.
+For a more comprehensive list, check out the Get Your Benefits (PDF) brochure.

 Children & Family

 The Canada Child Benefit is a tax-free monthly payment made to eligible families to help with the costs of raising children under 18 years of age, administered by the Canada Revenue Agency.
 The CCB may include the child disability benefit and any related provincial and territorial programs.

 Despite its many benefits, 40% of First Nation families do not collect the CCB.
 That is a potential $6,765 per year ($563.75 per month) for each child under the age of 6, or $5,708 per year ($475.66 per month) for each child 6 to 17 years of age.
 Payments are based on your adjusted family net income (AFNI) and families whose AFNI is under $31,711 receive the maximum payment for each child.
 Benefits gradually start to decrease if your AFNI is over $31,711.

 To be eligible, you must meet all of the following conditions:

 - You live with a child who is under 18 years of age

 - You are primarily responsible for the care and upbringing of the child